jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   self.assertEqual({None: 'boom'}, {None: 'boom'})

 the test passes.
-I can use :ref:`None` as a key in a dictionary_
+I can use :ref:`None` and strings_ as keys in a dictionary_

 ----